Internships and Practical Experiences in the Psychology Major

 Families First of Rowan County: Teen Parenting Program, responsible for development of prevention strategies and counseling teen parents

 Family Crisis Council—Court Advocate Intern: Domestic violence/sexual assault training followed by work in court system to assist victims of violence and assault, filing of protection orders, and victim support.

-Knox Middle School: Worked with 7th grade counsellor doing small group sessions with grades 6, 7, and 8, teaching coping mechanisms and ways to build esteem.
+Knox Middle School, Hurley Elementary School, Kannapolis Middles School, and Overton Elementary School: Worked with children on interpersonal skills, shadowed guidance counselor, and worked with 7th grade counselor doing small group sessions with grades 6, 7, and 8, teaching coping mechanisms and ways to build esteem.